mika880911/dnmp/README.md

     ```
 2. start container
     ```sh
-    # Windows(PowerShell)
+    # Windows
-    .\start.ps1
+    .\start.bat

     # Mac、Linux
     ./start.sh
     ```
 3. explain `config.json`
-    - `ip`: do not change or delete it, the system will automatically maintain
+    - `ip`: do not change or delete it, the system will maintain automatically

-    - `config-version`: modify your value same as example, you needs to check your config.json format is same as example while modifying this value
+    - `config_version`: modify your value same as example, you need to check your config.json format is same as example while modifying this value

-    - `php-cli-version`: php cli version inside the container
+    - `php_cli_version`: php cli version inside the container

-    - `composer-version`: composer version inside the container
+    - `composer_version`: composer version inside the container

-    - `folders.*.local`: which local folder needs to be mapped into the container
+    - `folders.*.local`: which local folder needs to be mapped to the container

     - `folders.*.container`: where should the local folder be mapped to the container